On-farm grain separators help overcome barriers to intercropping

 Each crop is aspirated to remove impurities on both the inlet and then individually, on the outlet, helping meet premium specifications in a single pass.

-“Take a wheat and bean bicrop for example: the top sieves takes out any large impurities and the middle sieve level seperates the wheat from the beans by separating the larger from the smaller grains.
+“Take a wheat and bean bicrop for example: the top sieves take out any large impurities and the middle sieve level seperates the wheat from the beans by separating the larger from the smaller grains.

 “The wheat then drops onto the bottom sieve which removes the fine admixture.
 Both crops are then individually aspirated at the outlet, where any light admixture is removed,” explained John.